cliffordx/legalbai/index.md

 ## Welcome to Legal Bai

 This is the repository for my notes, codal annotations and/or commentaries in my study of law, here in the Philippines.
-At the time of writing this welcome/index page [28 July 2022], I will be on my third year.
+At the time of writing this welcome/index page [28 July 2022], I will be on my third year in law school.

 Law school is tough, but "I am tougher." — Paksiteer

 ### What can you expect about my Github page?